AmpersandTalks/CIS106-Cesar-Perez/README.md

 ## Assignment 1

-I am currently taking this course to learn how to use the programming code JavaScript.
-The reason I want to learn JavaScript is to further help my endeavors to use it for Web Development.
+I am currently taking this course to learn how to use the programming coding language Python.
+The reason I want to learn Python is to further help my understanding of the coding language.
 I am also taking this class to complete my IT associate's degree as it is a requirement to complete CIS 106.
 I've always been fascinated with how far coding language has gone.
-When I was a Senior in high school had a project where we needed to code a Raspberry Pi board.
-Since then I've been fascinated and eager to learn how to code but never knew where to start or the fundamentals.
-I am excited to see what I learn and how I can apply it to my Profession.
+I initially decided to learn JavaScript but felt like there was much of a learning curve as opposed to learning python.
+As It is a recommended language for beginners as it is a basic language that can be a foundation to help me better understand other languages.

 ## Assignment 2